dotnet/docs-maui/docs/whats-new/dotnet-8.md

 This can be useful when using ad-hoc builds from the [nightly feed](https://github.com/dotnet/maui/wiki/Nightly-Builds) or builds downloaded from pull requests.

 In addition, the `$(ApplicationIdGuid)` build property can be removed from your *.csproj* file in .NET 8.
 For more information, see [Behavior changes](#behavior-changes).

+Prior to building your upgraded app for the first time, delete the `bin` and `obj` folders.

 > [!NOTE]
 > The project template for a .NET MAUI app in .NET 8 enables the nullable context for the project with the `$(Nullable)` build property.
 For more information, see [Nullable](/dotnet/csharp/language-reference/compiler-options/language#nullable).